 There is a replacement fee for any card that is lost, stolen, thrown away or mutilated.
-If a student needs to cancel their Tiger Card or if a Tiger Card is lost, they need to contact the Tiger Card Center in the Memorial Union (room 208) immediately, as this is the student's only access through the security system.
+If a student needs to cancel their Tiger Card or if a Tiger Card is lost, they need to contact the Tiger Card Center in the Memorial Union (room 208) immediately, as this is the student's only access to Custer Hall.
 Once a Tiger Card is lost and replaced, the previous card, if found, cannot be reactivated.